 The monitor never loads the response content into a browser, so page elements like CSS files, script files, third-party content, and images are never downloaded, parsed, and loaded.
 With a basic check you don’t know about any errors or performance problems that may occur when retrieving and loading the full content.
 What we do know is that the site is available, returning acceptable codes, has a minimum size, and includes the content specified.
 A basic check may occur as frequently as once per minute giving a more accurate account of the page’s availability.

 Real browser checks

-When a checkpoint conducts a real browser check (Full Page Check, Real Browser Monitor, Transaction Monitor), the checkpoint requests the page and loads the response into a real browser (Chrome, Internet Explorer, Phantom JS).
+When a checkpoint conducts a real browser check (Full Page Check, Transaction Monitor), the checkpoint requests the page and loads the response into a real browser.
 The checkpoint loads the entire page contents (CSS, script files, additional HTML files, third-party content, and images).
 Each request and response is checked for performance and errors.
 The real browser checks are scheduled as frequently as once every five minutes giving you a simulated view of an actual user’s experience with your page.
 A real browser check can give you an idea about uptime but with less accuracy than a basic check.